ialbluwi/11102-s26/lessons/pytest.md

     assert square(0) == 0
 ```

 Notice that we have divided the same five tests into three different functions.
 Testing frameworks like `pytest` will automatically run each function (without having to write code that calls them).
-Even if there was a failure in one of functions, `pytest` still runs all the other functions.
+Even if there was a failure in one of the functions, `pytest` still runs all the other functions.

 Modify `calculator.py` back to the buggy code and then run `pytest test_calculator.py`.
 You will notice that many more errors are being displayed.
 More error output allows you to further explore what might be producing the problems within your code.